ChukwudiDonald/ResearchFolder/AI Encryption/README.md

-# Concept Note: Context-Adaptive Symbol-Mask Encryption
+## Concept Note
 A summary of the idea, its motivation, and practical considerations.

-## 1. Why I started thinking about this

-Modern encryption (AES, ChaCha20, etc.) reliably hides values, but it still begins with the public ASCII (or Unicode) mapping.
-This mapping preserves:

-* *Fixed one-to-one codes:* "a" is always 97, "b" is 98, and so on.
-* *Predictable text structure:* spaces, punctuation, typical digram/trigram patterns.

-I wondered: What if we distort that ground layer before any standard cipher is applied?

-If each byte could mean several different characters depending on context, frequency analysis and "known-plaintext" style guessing would become much harder, even without heavy cryptography.
+### Motivation
+Modern encryption standards—such as AES, RSA, and others—reliably perform mathematical operations on the numeric representations of alphabetic characters.
+The most widely used mapping system, ASCII (American Standard Code for Information Interchange), facilitates seamless global data exchange with clarity and efficiency.
+However, ASCII was designed for standardization, not cryptography.

+If the core objective of encryption is to render plain information unrecognizable, why rely on a mapping system intended for the opposite purpose?

+**Key Limitations of Conventional Mapping:**
+- **Fixed one-to-one character-to-code correspondence** (e.g., `a=97`, `b=98`, `c=99`)—this simplicity enables frequency analysis attacks.
+- **Predictable ciphertext structure**—common di-grams and tri-grams persist, leaving patterns exploitable by statistical methods.

+This project explores an alternative approach: distorting the foundational mapping layer *before* applying standard encryption.
+By leveraging **deep learning sequence models**, we automate the reconstruction of the original message, enhancing security through non-deterministic encoding.
 ## 2. The Core Idea

 * *Primary symbol set:* a–z, A–Z (52 single-character symbols).